How to Provide Good Customer Service

 How would it affect your business if you simply didn’t groom the absolute worst 10 percent?
 It may be that the impact of the social media stand they’d take would affect you too negatively, but most bad social media can be defused by handling it in a short, concise, totally professional manner.
 It might be worth it in the end.

-Taylor provided referrals of groomers she thought would be a good fit.
-“Knowing when to cut people off is important,” says Taylor.
+Massaro provided referrals of groomers she thought would be a good fit.
+“Knowing when to cut people off is important,” she says.
 “It may not be anything to do with you or your grooming, but if your mood or even your ability to perform is being affected, at a certain point it’s not worth it.”
 Sometimes, ending a business relationship while it’s still on a reasonable footing may be preferable to continuing on until both parties are truly unhappy.

 Serve the customer well in every way and your business will continue to thrive, but make sure you and your staff are being served well, also.
 That way everyone continues to enjoy our wonderful industry.
 PB